paymentez/paymentez-ios/README.md

  if card != nil  // A valid card was created
  {
- 	PaymentezSDKClient.createToken(card, uid: "69123", email: "gsotelo@paymentez.com", callback: { (error, cardAdded) in
+ 	PaymentezSDKClient.add(card, uid: "69123", email: "gsotelo@paymentez.com", callback: { (error, cardAdded) in

             if cardAdded != nil
             {